alterway/formations/cours/openstack/openstack-deploiement-prod.en.md

 -   Keystone is mandatory
 -   Use of Nova goes with Glance and Neutron
--   Cinder will often be useful
--   Ceilometer and Heat often go together
+-   Cinder and Swift usefulness depends on storage needs
--   Swift is separate from other components
+-   Swift can be used separately from other components
--   Neutron may be used separately (ex: with oVirt)
+-   Heat doesn't cost much
+-   Higher level services need to be evaluated case by case

 <https://docs.openstack.org/arch-design/>

 ### Think about fundamental choices at the beginning

 -   Distribution and deployment method
--   Hypervisor
+-   Update and upgrade policy
+-   Drivers/backends: hypervisor, block storage, etc.
 -   Network: what architecture and what drivers
--   Update and upgrade policy

 ### Different installation methods

 -   Forget about DevStack for production
--   TripleO is very complex
 -   Manual deployment as seen previously is not recommended by unmaintainable
 -   Packaged and ready to use OpenStack distributions
 -   Classical distributions and configuration management